compose-x/.github/profile/README.md

 * [Mark Peek](https://github.com/markpeek) and all contributors of [Troposhere](https://github.com/cloudtools/troposphere)
 * The AWS CloudFormation engineering team
 * AWS for their contribution and support

+### Origins

+Compose-X was created as a GitHub "organization" to group repositories used for the ecosystem and projects around [ECS Compose-X](https://github.com/compose-x/ecs_composex) and generally to share on AWS experience arount deployment of services to ECS, going from CICD to monitoring and long-term maintenance.

+Using AWS Services such as AWS CloudFormation, you will find here what we hope to be helpful to your journey into adoption of AWS and its best practices.

+As we have evolved with customer or work use-cases, the scope of the eco-system has expanded to other projects, a lot of which around Apache Kafka (and Confluent Cloud).